w3c/wai-tutorials/source/tables/simple.html.erb.md

 status: editors-draft
 technologies: HTML5
 order: 2
+wcag_techniques:
+  - H51
 ---

 A simple table has one header row and/or header column.

 Use header cell elements (`<th>`) to markup the header cells so that they are distinguishable from data cells and associated with the correct data cells.
-For example, in the second table below "Closed" is meaningless on its own, but makes sense when it is associated with the time (the row header) and the date (the column header).
+For example, in the [second table below](#table-with-header-cells-in-the-top-row-and-first-column) “Closed” is meaningless on its own, but makes sense when it’s associated with time (the row header) and day (the column header).

-Additionally, `<caption>` elements may be used to identify a table in the document which is a way for meeting WCAG 2.0 requirements in [specific situations](caption-summary.html).
+Additionally, `<caption>` elements may be used to identify a table in the document.
+That’s a way for meeting WCAG 2.0 requirements in [specific situations](caption-summary.html).

 ## Table with header cells in the top row only
 {:.ex}